There has never been a better time to grow your business in L.A.

 Los Angeles is among the top three destinations for graduating college students in America.

-L.A. is now home to the most professional sports teams in the country and will host eight major sporting events leading up to the 2028 Olympic and Paralympic Games, including the 2022 Superbowl LVI, the 2023 US Open, and the 2024 NCAA Division I West Region Championship.
-Working from L.A. will mean a chance to take advantage of being at the epicenter of these events.
-While all eyes are on Los Angeles, we invite you to establish a legacy with us that will strengthen all of our communities and your own story.
+L.A. is home to the most professional sports teams in the country (12 major league sports teams + 8 NCAA Division 1 Schools).
+Los Angeles will host the 2028 Olympic and Paralympic Games and major sporting events before and beyond, including the 2022 Superbowl LVI, the 2023 US Open, the 2026 U.S. Women’s Open, FIFA World Cup 26, and 2031 Men’s Rugby World Cup (candidate host city).
+Working from L.A. is a chance to be at the epicenter of these events.
+Be a part of the LA Olympic legacy that will strengthen all of our communities.

 The 2028 Olympic and Paralympic Games are expected to attract 10-15 million visitors to Los Angeles from around the world.